Sheet 4

 In this task you have to exploit a vulnerability that leads to a vtable pointer overwrite.

-Although it is also possible to overwrite the return address of main()
+Although it is also possible to overwrite the return address of main(), you must not use this approach.

 What you should do: